The "easiest" way to change

 pm, urge gone, attraction over, I missed out.

-because, pm, if I didn’t do all this to myself, and more, I’m afraid I’ll see I’m in the pofti (pain of failing to ignore)
+pm, if I didn’t do all this and more to myself, I’m afraid I’ll see I’m in the pain of failing to ignore distractions,

 Example 2. gm, I like meat.